Lesterpaintstheworld/terminal-velocity/evaluation_report.md

   - Identify sections with repetitive explanations of the UBC system.
   - Highlight overlapping themes in character arcs.
   - Document any redundant dialogue in character interactions.
-  - Emotional depth lacking in character interactions, particularly between Isabella and Marcus.
-Enhancements are needed to deepen their emotional stakes.
 - **Gaps Identified**:
   - Lack of emotional depth in character interactions.
   - Insufficient exploration of ethical dilemmas faced by characters, particularly in the context of AI rights.
 - **Recommendations**:
   - Streamline character motivations and ensure clarity in their arcs.
-  - Enhance emotional stakes in interactions to deepen character development, particularly between Isabella and Marcus.
+  - Enhance emotional stakes in interactions to deepen character development.
   - Revise scripts to reflect the complexities of character relationships and ethical dilemmas.
   - Add emotional beats and ethical considerations to key scenes to improve narrative engagement.
+  - Ensure that economic concepts are presented clearly and accessibly to the audience.
 ## Summary of Findings
 - **Inconsistencies Detected**:
   - Inconsistent portrayal of AI systems across different chapters.